Category: Skills

 Short Length: Exactly 45cm (Maybe? todo) from the inside of the loop to the inside of the carabiner.
 This will lengthen after a few uses, and also shrink after a few wet-dry cycles.
 This length is explained in the diagram below (todo).

-Short Carabiner: Lightweight, strong, perfect for clipping a hanger. perhaps locking, this is explained below(todo).
+Short Carabiner: Lightweight, strong, perfect for clipping a hanger. perhaps locking (See below).

 Long Length: Perfectly tuned to your body, so you can just barely reach the top of your chosen ascender.
 This will lengthen after a few uses, and also shrink after a few wet-dry cycles.